SuyaWu/CS247-Project/README.md

 CNN.ipynb:  The notebook for training/testing on CNN model performance

+GRU.ipynb:  The notebook for training/testing on GRU model performance

 BERT_Entire_training.ipynb: The notebook for training/testing on BERT model performance

 LSTM_keras.ipynb: The notebook for training/testing on LSTM model performance (wrote in Keras)